XinwuWang/Motorkhana-Car-Racing-Event-Web-Application/README.md

 Route '/graph' gets the 'overall_results' dictionary from '/overall_results' and selects the first five fast drivers, passing together with related drivers' data collected from the database to 'Top5graph.html' to display to users.

 **Admin Interface**
-Route '/admin' is the home page/dashboard for the admin.
-It interacts with the 'admin_base.html' template which displays the home page to the admin. 'admin_base.html' can get user input about adding a new driver, adding a new junior driver, or searching for a driver via forms.
+Route '/admin' is the home page/dashboard for the admin only.
+The admin can access this route by clicking a link on the public home page of route '/'.
+Route '/admin' interacts with the 'admin_base.html' template which displays the admin home page to the admin. 'admin_base.html' can get user input about adding a new driver, adding a new junior driver, or searching for a driver via forms.
 Users' responses will be captured as data passed to routes '/admin/drivers', '/admin/add_driver', and '/admin/add_junior'.
-Route '/admin' also gets messages passed by '/admin/add_driver', '/admin/add_dr_caregiver', and '/admin/add_ju_no_cg', and send them to 'admin_base.html' to display.
+Route '/admin' also gets messages passed from '/admin/add_driver', '/admin/add_dr_caregiver', and '/admin/add_ju_no_cg', and sends them back to 'admin_base.html' to display.

 Route '/admin/junior_list' fetches junior drivers' information from the database, and passes it to the 'admin_junior_list.html' to display to users.